 If your cloud service uses a Google HTTPS or SSL Proxy external load balancer, then GFE terminates the TLS connections from your users using SSL certificates that you provision and control.
 More information on customizing your certificate can be found in our SSL Certificates documentation.

-As a Google Cloud customer, you can use Google Cloud VPN to securely connect your on-premises network to your Google Cloud Platform Virtual Private Cloud (VPC) network through an IPSec VPN connection (layer 3).
+As a Google Cloud customer, you can use Google Cloud VPN to securely connect your on-premises network to your Google Cloud VPC network through an IPSec VPN connection (layer 3).
 Traffic traveling between the two networks is encrypted by one VPN gateway and decrypted by the other VPN gateway.
 This protects your data over the Internet.
 In addition, you can set up multiple, load-balanced tunnels through multiple VPN gateways.
 The Google Cloud VPN protects your data in the following ways:

-- Packets from your VMs to the Cloud VPN remain within the VPC network.
-These packets are encrypted by Google Cloud's virtual network if they travel outside the physical boundaries controlled by or on behalf of Google.
+- Packets from your VMs to the Cloud VPN gateway remain within the VPC network.
+These packets are authenticated and encrypted by Google Cloud's virtual network.

-- Packets from the Cloud VPN to your on-premises VPN are encrypted and authenticated using an IPSec tunnel.
+- Packets from the Cloud VPN to your on-premises VPN are authenticated and encrypted using an IPSec tunnel.

 - Packets from your on-premises VPN to your on-premises hosts are protected by whatever controls you have in place on your network.

 To set up a VPN, create a Cloud VPN gateway and tunnel on the hosted service's VPC network, then permit traffic between the networks.
-You also have the option of setting up a VPN between two VPCs.
+You also have the option of setting up a VPN between two VPC networks.

 You can further customize your network by specifying the Internet Key Exchange15 (IKE) version for your VPN tunnel.
 There are two versions of IKE to choose from, IKEv1 and IKEv2, each of which supports different ciphers.
 If you specify IKEv1, Google encrypts the packets using AES-128-CBC and provides integrity through SHA-1 HMAC16.
 For IKEv2, a variety of ciphers are available and supported.
 In all cases, Google Cloud VPN will negotiate the most secure common protocol the peer devices support.
 Full instructions on setting up a VPN can be found in our documentation Choosing a VPN Routing Option.